ZapataCamilo/holbertonschool-shell/io_redirections_and_filters/README.md

 4.cat /etc/passwd | tail: this script print the 10 last lines in the directory

 5.cat /etc/passwd | head: this script print the 10 firts lines in the directory

+6.head -n 3 iacta | tial -n 1: this script print the third line of the file iacta